Categories

 • Found where killed

 • The murder occurred where the body was then found (though this may not coincide with where the victim was last seen).
-See "Body dumped" below for the other possibility.
+See "Body dumped" above for the alternative.

 • Because of limits on the number/length of tags imposed by the host website, I unfortunately cannot always tag this whenever it applies.